Team-8-F5/Inmersia/README.md

 Licensing Options: Choose from various licensing options to meet your specific needs, whether it's for personal or commercial use.

-## Tecnologías utilizadas
+## Used technology
-- HTML5 y CSS3: for the structure and desing.
+- HTML5 y CSS3: for the structure and design.
 - Java Script for the funtions,
 ## Setting